 We’ll look more into that a bit later too.

-Owner complain about severe drivetrain vibrations as well as the gas pedal.
-There also reports of heavy drone sounds heard within the cabin.
+Owners complained about severe drivetrain vibrations as well as the gas pedal.
+There are also reports of heavy drone sounds heard within the cabin.
 When in 4H it disappears and returns once in 2H again.
 Clearly a drivetrain issue.
-Owners have threatened with class action lawsuits since this is an old problem on the Tacoma’s that still has not been addressed.
+Owners have threatened with class-action lawsuits since this is an old problem on the Tacoma’s that still has not been addressed.

 Gas pedal buzzes/vibrates on acceleration through most RPMS levels.
 During extended acceleration periods, vibration can cause numbness in the foot.
 When I purchased vehicle there was no vibration. (must have a way to turn off Atkinson-cycle during test drive.)
 Have brought to two Dealers, one said it was my trailer hitch (joke), the other said it was within design limits (so they designed a crappy vibrating engine).
 They will not admit to any problems with this engine, said I would have to live with it.
 I would not recommend anyone buy this truck.https://www.carcomplaints.com/Toyota/Tacoma/